The analytical discussion on strong gravitaional lensing for a gravitational source with a $f(R)$ global monopole: The deflection angle of a massive source with a global monopole

 and

-where $r_{0}$ is the minimum distance from the photon path to the source.
-It requires that the deflection angle turns to be infinite, meaning that the denominator of expression (10) is equal to the zero.
-To achieve this aim, we solve the equation $\frac{C'(r)}{C(r)}=\frac{A'(r)}{A(r)}$ to obtain the radius of the photon sphere.
-Certainly the closest approach distant $r_{0}$ must be larger than the radius of photon sphere or the photon will move around the gravitational source forever instead if escaping from the source.
+Here $r_{0}$ is the minimum distance from the photon path to the source, $D_{OL}$ is the distance of the lens from the observer and $D_{LS}$ is the distance of the lens from the source.
+We should note that $r_{0}<D_{OL}<r_{c}$ and $r_{0}<D_{LS}<r_{c}$.
+It requires that the deflection angle turn to be infinite, meaning that the denominator of expression (13) is equal to the zero.
+To achieve this aim, we solve the equation $\frac{C'(r)}{C(r)}=\frac{A'(r)}{A(r)}$ to obtain the radius of the photon sphere \cite{Virbhadra65, Claudel42}.
+Certainly the closest approach distant r0 must be larger than the radius of photon sphere or the photon will move around the gravitational source forever instead if escaping from the source.
 The radius of the photon sphere in the $f(R)$ global monopole metric is given by,

-When we neglect the influence from $f(R)$ theory $\psi_{0}=0$, the photon sphere radius (11) will recover to that of metric by massive object involving global monopole within the frame of Einstein's general relativity.
-The general formalism of deflection angle of strong field gravitational lensing worked by Bozza [8] can be written as,
+When we neglect the influence from $f(R)$ theory $\psi_{0}=0$, the photon sphere radius (14) will recover to that of metric by massive object involving global monopole within the frame of Einstein's general relativity \cite{Cheng28}.
+It can be checked as $r_{h}<r_{m}<r_{c}$, which indicates that a photon sphere will survive for the spacetime with two horizons.

-This issue is utilized to describe the propagation of electromagnetic ray close to the photon sphere.
-In order to know the coefficients in the expression (12), we expand the deflection angle (9) around the radius of photon $r_{m}$.
-First we introduce,